mckayc/task-donegeon/README.md

 - [🛠️ Tech Stack](#️-tech-stack)
 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Installation and Running](#️-installation-and-running)

+### What's New in Version 0.4.04 (October 12, 2025)
+-   **New Full-Screen AI Teacher UI:** Replaced the small AI Teacher side panel with a full-screen, two-column "Activity Panel."
+This provides a more immersive and standardized experience that can accommodate future media types like videos or documents.
+The left column contains the AI avatar and chat history, while the right serves as a dedicated user interaction workspace.
+-   **Smarter AI Teaching Loop:** Overhauled the AI's system instructions to follow a "Teach, Check, Feedback" loop.
+The AI is now required to ask a multiple-choice question after teaching a concept, which makes the learning process more effective and guarantees that the interactive choice buttons appear frequently and reliably.

 ### What's New in Version 0.4.03 (October 11, 2025)
 -   **Robust AI Teacher Choices:** Re-architected the AI Teacher's multiple-choice feature to use Gemini's "Tool Calling" functionality.
 This replaces the old, fragile string-parsing method with a reliable, structured data approach, ensuring interactive buttons now appear consistently.